orthanc-mirrors/orthanc-book/Sphinx/source/plugins/webviewer.rst

 .. highlight:: text

-The procedure to compile these plugins is similar of that for the :ref:`core of Orthanc <compiling>`.
+The procedure to compile these plugins is similar of that for the :ref:`core of Orthanc <binaries>`.
 The following commands should work for every UNIX-like distribution (including GNU/Linux)::

   $ mkdir Build